mndahlen/dahlen_portfolio/readme.md

 ### EPFL Image and Video Processing
 * Project: Multi-camera tracking of people in a room
-    - On my own, problem was defined and solved by myself
+    - On my own, problem was defined and attempted to be solved by myself
     - https://github.com/mndahlen/procam-multi-camera-recognition

 ### LiU BSc Project (Swedish)